Standard Claws (Standard)

 This trait is exclusive to the Jungle subspecies and cannot be added to a Xero with an item.
 All Jungle Xeros have this trait.

 Piebald Xeros have splotches of fur lacking pigment.
-These patterns of white fur are completely random, and can cover a lot of the Xero, or very little.
-It can also effect their flesh, resulting in flesh with different colored patches.
-Piebald Xeros may also have heterochromia: two different colored eyes, or eyes with several different colors within them!
+These patterns of fur are white, off-white, or pale in color, and are completely random and irregular.
+These patches can cover a lot of the Xero, or very little.
+Piebald Xeros may also have heterochromia without the use of other items.

 Melanistic Xeros have an overubundance of pigment in their skin and fur, resulting in darker fur colors, flesh colors, and can even have reverse countershading; these are the only Xeros found to have darker colored bellies.
 Only melanistic Xeros can have sceleras (eye whites) darker than the iris!
 Their fur, flesh, and eyes can still be any color, but must be on the darker side.
 Melanistic Xeros can also be a solid dark color, with no countershading.